 Cyber attack detection and mitigation strategies use threat intelligence by keeping track of security trends and high-profile hacking incidents.
 Organizations can quickly adapt to new attack vectors and enhance their IT postures.
-Since every industry relies on a different set of digital technologies, business leaders need to understand how their networks and systems are exploitable.
+Since every industry relies on different digital technologies, business leaders need to understand how their networks and systems are exploitable.
 For example, the manufacturing industry is undergoing a significant transformation, thanks to the industrial internet of things (IIoT) and wireless connectivity.
 While these advancements have helped boost productivity, they’ve also introduced new security concerns that can be hard to mitigate.
 According to the National Institute of Standards and Technology, the five most common cyber threats to manufacturers include:

 - Identity theft.

 - Phishing attacks.

 Alongside these threats, manufacturers must also guard against ransomware, brute-force attacks, data breaches, and other complex hacking techniques that are ubiquitous across industry lines.
 Cyber criminals are continually looking for new opportunities to turn crises in their favor, demonstrated by the ongoing COVID-19 pandemic.
 In early April 2020, the Department of Homeland Security and the Cybersecurity and Infrastructure Security Agency released a joint alert, warning businesses about the growing use of “COVID-19-related themes” by malicious actors.
 These cyber threats include: